Samuel Drewry

 Williams, Son, Drury & Moffat 1797-1807

-(Note that a William Williams is mentioned in Samuel's will this could just be coincidence.)
+(Note that a William Williams is mentioned in Samuel's Will, but this could just be coincidence.)

 The Will of Samuel Drewry